 For Twitter or other similar platforms with very restrictive word count allowances:

 Tweets my own.
 Or Views my own.

 If you do not identify yourself as being affiliated with Vanderbilt University Medical Center, the policy does not apply.

 This policy is applicable to all faculty, staff and house staff of the adult enterprise, the pediatric enterprise and behavioral health enterprise.

-I. Purpose: To provide guidelines outlining how Vanderbilt University Medical Center (VUMC) supports institutional communication goals.
+I. Purpose: To provide guidelines outlining how Vanderbilt University Medical Center (VUMC) supports institutional communication goals through social media platforms.

-Content owners, for the purpose of this policy, are those assigned the responsibility of maintaining, monitoring, and moderating a VUMC social media platform.
-Official communications refer to those done in VUMC’s name, (e.g. a Vanderbilt Heart Facebook page).
+III.
+Definitions: Content Owners, for the purpose of this policy, are those assigned the responsibility of maintaining, monitoring, and moderating a VUMC social media platform.
+Official communications refer to those done in VUMC’s name, (e.g., a Vanderbilt Health Facebook page).